Discover how spousal definitions differ by jurisdiction

 Different provinces may have different minimum requirements, based on their pension legislation.
 The CAAT Plan provisions outlined on this site are based on the Ontario Pension Benefits Act.
 If you report to work in a province other than Ontario, check below to see what benefits may be impacted by different legislation.

 For the applicable definition of spouse, please refer to the description under the province of your employment.
+Note that the definition of spouse that applies to the Federal jurisdiction also applies to the Northwest Territories, Nunavut and Yukon.

 “Common-law partner”: a person who is not married to the member but has cohabited with him or her in a conjugal relationship continuously for a period of at least 2 years, immediately before the relevant time.